Stath Lets Flats

-Stath Lets Flats is a British sitcom created and co-written by Jamie Demetriou, which premiered on Channel 4 on 27 June 2018.
-The series stars Demetriou as an incompetent and socially inept British Greek-Cypriot man who only has his job at a letting agent in London because his father is the owner of the company.
+Stath Lets Flats is a British sitcom created by Jamie Demetriou that aired on Channel 4 from 27 June 2018 to 30 November 2021.
+The series stars Demetriou as Stath, an awkward and bumbling English Cypriot man who is employed at a London letting agent solely because his father owns it.

-The show also stars Demetriou's sister Natasia Demetriou as Stath's sister Sophie, Christos Stergioglou as his father and boss Vasos, Katy Wix and Kiell Smith-Bynoe as his co-workers Carole and Dean, Ellie White as Sophie's friend Katia, and Al Roberts as Stath's co-worker and only friend Al. Alex Beckett also had an early role as Marcus, and the show was dedicated to him following his suicide between the show's production and broadcast.
+Demetriou co-wrote the series with Robert Popper.
+The series also stars Demetriou's sister Natasia Demetriou as Stath's sister Sophie, Christos Stergioglou as his father and boss Vasos, Katy Wix and Kiell Smith-Bynoe as his co-workers Carole and Dean, Ellie White as Sophie's friend Katia, and Al Roberts as Stath's co-worker and only friend Al. Alex Beckett had an early role as Marcus, and the show was dedicated to him following his suicide between the show's production and broadcast.

-Stath Lets Flats has been praised for its writing and performances.
-In 2020, the show received BAFTA awards for Best Scripted Comedy and Best Male Comedy Performance.
-The show's third series began broadcasting on 26 October 2021.
-The show also airs on HBO Max in the US.
+The series received praise for its writing and performances.
+In 2020, it won the BAFTA for Best Scripted Comedy while Demetriou won the BAFTA for Best Male Comedy Performance.
+The show also airs on HBO Max in the United States.

 In January 2022, Demetriou said there were no plans at the time to make a fourth season, but that there may be one in the future.
+Several characters from the show returned for a sketch as part of Red Nose Day in March 2023.